muddymind/OpenLara/README.md

 - [x] Fix Mario's collisions with static meshes
 - [ ] Fix Mario being teleported below the map when jumping on an enemy (sometimes)
 - [ ] Allow moving Mario with analog stick/joystick
+- [ ] Add an option for each player to switch between Mario and Lara

 And some more I will remember later on...